 We will send you our monthly E-Newsletter and Special Offers from Bicycle Adventures.
 You can unsubscribe at anytime and we will not sell or provide your email to anyone.

-From Big Sur to Santa Barbara, this phenomenal 7-day tour includes the stuff of legend – internationally acclaimed rides with names you’ll recognize: Carmel, Lake Nacimiento and Figueroa Mountain (a Lance Armstrong favorite).
-You can ride up to 80 miles on some days, at your own pace and always with our outstanding van support.
-You’ll stay at elegant and truly unique lodgings, dine on fresh regional cuisine, and enjoy afternoon samplings at some of the region’s award-winning wineries
+Big Sur to Santa Barbara: this phenomenal 7-day tour includes the stuff of legend - internationally acclaimed rides with names you'll recognize: Carmel, Mount Figueroa (a guest favorite), Lake Nacimiento.
+Ride up to 80 miles on some days, at your own pace and always with our outstanding van support.
+Stay at elegant and truly unique lodgings, dine on fresh regional cuisine, and enjoy afternoon samplings at award-winning wineries.

 Meet in San Jose.
 Ride 17-Mile Drive through Pacific Grove and Pebble Beach.